jupyterlab-contrib/jupyterlab-vim/modify-keybinds.md

 ### Vim remappings

-Vim style remappings (`inoremap`, `imap`, `nmap`...) can be modified in the advanced settings editor under the `Notebook Vim` settings.
-Alternatively, you can use the sibling extension [jupyterlab-vimrc](https://github.com/ianhi/jupyterlab-vimrc#jupyterlab-vimrc) to do this.
+Vim style remappings (`inoremap`, `imap`, `nmap`...) can be modified in the Settings Editor under the `Notebook Vim` settings.
+Alternatively, for JupyterLab <4 you can use the sibling extension [jupyterlab-vimrc](https://github.com/ianhi/jupyterlab-vimrc#jupyterlab-vimrc) to do this.

 With either approach, Vim remappings do not work with everything you may have in your standard vimrc.
 Jupyterlab uses [Codemirror] for the editors in cells.
 This extension adds vim support by enabling the [vim](https://github.com/replit/codemirror-vim) emulation in codemirror.
 While this comes with partial support for remappings in your vimrc the support is incomplete.
 In particular, keybindings which use `noremap` don't work [unless the keybinding already exists in the default Codemirror Vim keybindings](https://github.com/replit/codemirror-vim/blob/2242fb71a1954e516150de61d416f41bcd3f0e3c/src/vim.js#L799-L801).
 If your keybinding doesn't work with `noremap`, try using `map`, and above all, avoid recursive remappings.